Yang111105/Plot.ly-Belly-Button-Biodiversity/README.md

 - A dropdown menu to display the all IDs
 - A horizontal bar chart of top 10 bacteria cultures found
 - A bubble chart that displays each sample

+  *The y scale is designed to be able to fit all bubbles regardless of the size of them
 - Display the selected individual's demographic information
 - A Gauge Chart of selected person's scrubs per week